mozilla-services/pyramid_multiauth/README.rst

 In this example you would get a MultiAuthenticationPolicy with three stacked auth policies.
 The first two, ipauth1 and ipauth2, are defined as the name of of a callable along with a set of keyword arguments.
-The third is defined as the name of a module, pyramid_browserid, which will be procecesed via the standard config.include() mechanism.
+The third is defined as the name of a module, pyramid_browserid, which will be processed via the standard config.include() mechanism.

 The end result would be a system that authenticates users via BrowserID, and